woocommerce/woocommerce/plugins/woocommerce/tests/README.md

 ## Recommended Setup

-We provide support for running unit tests within a `wp-env` container.
-All you have to do is complete the [Getting Started Guide](https://github.com/woocommerce/woocommerce/tree/trunk/plugins/woocommerce#getting-started) and have a functional `wp-env` environment.
+Complete the [Getting Started Guide](https://github.com/woocommerce/woocommerce/tree/trunk/plugins/woocommerce#getting-started) and you will have a functional `wp-env` environment to run unit tests.

 ## Manual Setup